jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But **even our family** never discussed it.
 It was the elephant in the room.
 Making ourselves vulnerable to therapists and to each other is hard.

-And it is harder still because of the stigma that still surrounds mental illness even today.
+And it is harder still because of the stigma that surrounds mental illness even today.

 ---